marian-m12l/pico-snes-to-n64/README.md

   -----------------        3: Latch
 ```

-The controller is expected to be wired as follows:
+The SNES controller is expected to be wired as follows:

 ```
  SNES         Pico